Chamindu-Lakshan/school_management_system/README.md

 ## 🎯 Project Overview

 SchoolSync is a modern, user-friendly school management system designed to streamline administrative tasks in educational institutions.
 The system features a clean, responsive interface and robust backend functionality for managing all aspects of school operations.
+The system now includes smart defaults for common operations, making it more efficient for daily use.

 ## ✨ Features